 The vast majority of books do not outlive the particular time and place in which they were written.
-I am not speaking of the actual physical book, which may survive for decades or even centuries after the death of its author.
-I am speaking of the book’s contents.
+I am not speaking of the actual physical book, which may survive for decades or even centuries after the death of its author; I am speaking of the book’s contents.
 The number of books that are able to transcend the particular time and place in which they were written, to say something meaningful to those who live in another time or place, is exceedingly small.
 Future generations of readers are busy reading the books that are written by living authors, and so a book from the past must have some singular merit or value if it is able to continue to attract readers to its musty and yellowed pages.

 In writing the biography of an individual, in order to understand his or her beliefs, thoughts, utterances, writings, and other productions, one would not ignore the historical context in which the person lived, since this context is important in helping us to understand the person’s beliefs, actions, decisions, and personality.
-And yet, in the case of books, this is often done, for readers often attempt to understand the statements, arguments, and theories presented in a book, and their applicability to their own lives and times, without considering the particular time and place in which the author lived.
+And yet, in the case of books, this is often done, for readers often attempt to understand the statements, arguments, and theories that are presented in a book, and their applicability to their own lives and times, without considering the particular time and place in which its author lived.
 Whether we do so consciously or not, we usually apply the statements contained in the book to our time and place, or to our particular experiences, without considering the particular circumstances of the author’s life, and how they differ from the circumstances of the present age in which we live.

-No book is written in a vacuum: every book is written in a particular historical, societal, national, religious, and intellectual context by an individual who grew up in and was shaped and influenced by that context.
+No book is written in a vacuum: every book is written in a particular historical, societal, national or regional, religious or irreligious, and intellectual context by an individual who grew up in and was shaped and influenced by that context.
 Even with those few books that are able to transcend the times in which their authors lived, they almost invariably reveal the historical context in which they were written, whether in their writing style, arguments, conclusions, concerns, limitations, or defects.
 A common example is that people were much more prejudiced in the past that they are today, and so one often comes across denigrating comments about certain groups of people in the pages of old books.
 Thus, we must be wary, especially in the humanities, of taking statements that were made in a particular historical context and applying them to a very different context, such as the one in which we live, without considering whether the differences between the two contexts do not render the statements invalid or no longer applicable to our very different historical period.

 Scientific statements and theories are valid independently of the particular circumstances in which their originators lived.
 But this is much less true of statements about human affairs, which are often dependent on, or their validity limited to, the particular society in which the writer lived and wrote.
 The philosophical search for universal truths in the realm of human affairs has misled many writers, by making them believe that their assertions were or are true of all people in all times, places, and cultures.
 The occasionally preposterous claims that were believed to be true, of all human beings in all times and places, by intelligent writers in past ages should teach us to be wary of making such claims ourselves.
 For example, Thomas Hobbes, who is considered to be an important political theorist, was in favour of a strong central authority, specifically absolute monarchy, because of the times in which he lived, which were characterized by calamity and civil strife.